preaction/www.indiepalate.com/pantry/cauliflower/index.markdown

 called the "head", and consists of a bunch of florets.

-Cauliflower florets, once removed from the stalk, can be easily prepared by boiling, steaming, sauteing, roasting, pickling, or eaten raw..
+Cauliflower florets, once removed from the stalk, can be easily prepared by boiling, steaming, sauteing, roasting, pickling, or eaten raw.

 Cauliflower comes in multiple colors, like white, green, orange, and purple, but white is the most commonly found in supermarkets.